SeoulSummit2022/DBforMSA-EN/workshop00/workshop00.md

 ---

-7. Configure the pem key to connec to Oracle server
+7. Configure the pem key to connect to Oracle server
    1. "Advanced SSH Sessting"
    2. Check "Use private Key"
    3. Click "Open Key"